dyne/slangroom-chain/README.md

   <a href="#-license">💼 License</a>
 </h4>

-Zenroom and zencode are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
+Zenroom and slangroom are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
 Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.

 <details id="toc">
  <summary><strong>🚩 Table of Contents</strong> (click to expand)</summary>